SixLabors/ImageSharp/README.md

 ## License

-- ImageSharp is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0)
+- ImageSharp is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
-- An alternative Commercial License can be purchased for Closed Source projects and applications.
+- An alternative Commercial License can be purchased for projects and applications requiring support.
 Please visit https://sixlabors.com/pricing for details.
-- Open Source projects who have taken a dependency on ImageSharp prior to adoption of the AGPL v3 license are permitted to use ImageSharp (including all future versions) under the previous [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 ## Documentation